Last updated: 10 September 2025

 Proposals

-Greenway Avenue & Forest Rise
+Greenway Avenue and Forest Rise

 The scheme will include a number SuDS interventions within the lane at the rear of Greenway Avenue properties and within the grounds of Walthamstow Cricket, Tennis and Squash Club.